borisvanschooten/webcogs-ai-toolkit/README.md

 ## The chatbot

+This is a simple chatbot, but it enables direct access to [function/tool calling functionality](https://platform.openai.com/docs/guides/function-calling?api-mode=responses).
+Standard tools are available for creating apps and new tools, and run code.
+So, the AI can create its own tools, and can directly create browser apps that are run in iframes.

 Just start apps/chatbot/index.html in the browser.
 You do not need a web server.
 It will ask for an OpenAI API key, which is stored in the browser's localStorage.
 Note that your key is only safe if:

 - the chatbot is run from a local file (localStorage access scope is limited to that file in all major browsers)